3 Days in Vienna: What to See, Skip, and Actually Enjoy in 2025

 Time spent here: 20 minutes

-Just a 10-minut walk back towards Vienna’s historic center is the Karlskirche, aka St. Charles Church.
-It’s considered the best Baroque church in Vienna, but is actually a mix of styles: Byzantine, Renaissance, and Baroque with Greek and Roman elements.
+Just a 10-minute walk back towards Vienna’s historic center is the Karlskirche, aka St. Charles Church.
+It’s hands-down the best Baroque church in Vienna, but is actually a mix of styles: Byzantine, Renaissance, and Baroque with Greek and Roman elements.
 You’ll see what I mean when you see the two huge columns in the front.

 There’s a slightly out-of-place metal elevator in the middle of the church that takes you up to the dome so you can stare at the ceiling frescos from way up close.
-Not sure if that’s desirable, I’m pretty sure they were meant to be viewed from the ground.
-It does seem to bother some folks from what I read, but to each their own.
-Nobody is forcing you up there.
+Personally, I prefer the neck‑crick view from the nave—I’m pretty sure that’s how the painters intended it.
+It does seem to bother some folks from what I’ve read, but to each their own; no fresco police will drag you onto the lift

-You can also go outside on the terrace for a nice view of the city and the fountain and park in front.
+You can also go outside on the terrace for a surprisingly decent view of the city and the fountain‑park combo in front.

 If your heart and ears desire it, you can go to a classical music concert at Karlskirche as well.